Green Party of Switzerland

 The Green Party of Switzerland (GRÜNE Schweiz; Les VERT-E-S suisses; VERDI svizzeri; VERDA svizra) is a green political party in Switzerland.
-It is the fourth-largest party in the National Council of Switzerland and the largest party that is not represented on the Federal Council.
+It is the fifth-largest party in the National Council of Switzerland and the largest party that is not represented on the Federal Council.

 History

-The first Green party in Switzerland was founded as a local party in 1971 in the town of Neuchâtel.
+The first Green party in Switzerland, MPE, was founded as a local party in 1971 in the town of Neuchâtel.
 In 1979, Daniel Brélaz was elected to the National Council as the first Green MP on the national level (in Switzerland and in the world).
 Local and regional Green parties and organisations were founded in many different towns and cantons in the following years.

 In 1983, two different national green party federations were created: in May, diverse local green groups came together in Fribourg to form the Federation of Green Parties of Switzerland, and in June, some left-alternative groups formed the Green Alternative Party of Switzerland in Bern.
 In 1990, an attempt to combine these organisations failed.
 Afterward, some of the member groups from the Green Alternative Party joined the Federation of Green Parties which has become the de facto national Green party.
 In 1993, the Federation of Green Parties changed its name to the Green Party of Switzerland.

-In 1986, the first two Green members of a cantonal government become members of the Regierungsrat of Bern.
+In 1986, the first two Green members of a cantonal government became members of the Regierungsrat of Bern.

 In 1987, the Green Party of Switzerland joined the European Federation of Green Parties.

-In the 1990s, members of the Green Party became town mayors, members of the high court and even president of a cantonal government (Verena Diener in 1999).
+In the 1990s, members of the Green Party became town mayors, members of the high court, and even the president of a cantonal government (Verena Diener in 1999).

 In 2007, the centrist wing of the party split away and formed the Green Liberal Party of Switzerland.

+With the rise of right-wing and populist attitudes, the Greens continued to lose support in Switzerland.
+In the 2023 federal election, they came in fifth place.

 Policies

+The party has been described as being centre-left to left-wing.
 The traditional emphases of the party's policies lie in environmentalism and green means of transportation.
 In terms of foreign policy, the greens set out on the course of openness and pacifism.
-In economic policy, the greens are centre-left.
-The majority of greens support an accession of Switzerland to the European Union.
+In economic policy, the Greens are centre-left.
+The majority of Greens support an accession of Switzerland to the European Union.
 In immigration policy, the greens support further integration initiatives for immigrants.
-The greens support measures to increase energy efficiency, oppose nuclear power, and support raising energy and fuel prices.
+The Greens support measures to increase energy efficiency, oppose nuclear power, and support raising energy and fuel prices.
 According to their policy, the resulting revenues should be allocated to social security spending.